Bhaskar-JR/R-for-Marketing-Research-and-Analytics/README.md

 from the cars package (Sect.
 4.4.2).
 • Many functions such as plot() call a generic function that determines what to do based on the type of data.
 When a plotting function does something unexpected, checking data types with str() will often reveal the problem (Sect.
 4.2.1).
-• When variables are highly skewed, it is often helpful to draw the axes on a log- arithmic scale using the by setting the log argument of the plot() function to log="x", log="y", or log="xy" (Sect.
+• When variables are highly skewed, it is often helpful to draw the axes on a logarithmic scale using the by setting the log argument of the plot() function to log="x", log="y", or log="xy" (Sect.
 4.2.4).
 Alternatively, the variables might be transformed to a more interpretable distribution (Sect.
 4.5.3).

 ### Statistics
 • cor(x, y) computes the Pearson correlation coefficient r between variables x and y.
 This measures the strength of the linear relationship between the variables (Sect.
 4.5).
 • cor() will produce a correlation matrix when it is passed several or many vari- ables.
 A handy way to visualize these is with the corrplot package (Sect.
 4.5.2).
 • cor.test() assesses statistical significance and reports the confidence interval for r (Sect.
 4.5.1).
-• For many kinds of marketing data, the magnitude of r may be interpreted by Cohen’s rules of thumb (r =0.1 is a weak association, r =0.3 is medium, and r =0.5 is strong), although this assumes that the data are approximately normal in distri- bution (Sect.
+• For many kinds of marketing data, the magnitude of r may be interpreted by Cohen’s rules of thumb (r =0.1 is a weak association, r =0.3 is medium, and r =0.5 is strong), although this assumes that the data are approximately normal in distribution (Sect.
 4.5).